Allen-Tildesley/examples/python_examples/GUIDE.md

 In practical applications, the formulae would usually be incorporated in a scheme for handling long-range forces in periodic boundaries (e.g. Ewald sum).

+## Ewald program
+The k-space and r-space contributions to the Ewald sum are illustrated in `ewald_module.py` and we provide a program `ewald.py` to test these.
+The program reads in a configuration file `cnf.inp` in the usual format: any of the Lennard-Jones or hard-sphere configurations would be suitable.
+Charges are assigned to the atoms in an arbitrary way.
+The program itself adds the surface term (the self term is included in the k-space routine).
+Then, a comparison is made with the brute force summation over all pairs in shells of periodic boxes surrounding the central box.
+For default parameters, and test configurations with _N_=256, reasonable convergence is obtained within 8-10 shells.
+One can adjust the screening parameter kappa within reason (and the number of k-vectors may need changing as well): the contributions of r-space and k-space terms will change, but their sum should remain approximately constant.

+## Cluster program
+The `cluster.py` program is self contained.
+It reads in a configuration of atomic positions and produces a circular linked list for each cluster identified within it.
+The best value of the critical separation `r_cl` depends on the particular physical system being considered.
+The supplied default will, for a liquid-state Lennard-Jones configuration, most likely identify almost all atoms as belonging to a single cluster, with at most a few atoms being isolated on their own.
+However, this is unlikely to be the type of system for which this analysis is useful.

 ## Correlation function program
 The aim of the program `corfun` is to illustrate the direct method, and the FFT method, for calculating time correlation functions.